prominenceai/deepstream-services-library/docs/overview.md

 OSDs are optional and a Pipeline can have at most one when using a Tiler or one-per-source when using a Demuxer.
 See the [On-Screen Display API](/docs/api-osd.md) reference section for more information.

 ## Rendering and Streaming Sinks
-Sinks, as the end components in the Pipeline, are used to either render the Streaming media or to stream encoded data as a server or to file.
+Sinks, as the end components in the Pipeline, are used to either render the Streaming media or to stream encoded data as a server or to a file.
 All Pipelines require at least one Sink Component in order to Play.
 A Fake Sink can be created if the final stream is of no interest and can simply be consumed and dropped.
 A case were the `batch-meta-data` produced from the components in the Pipeline is the only data of interest.
 There are currently five types of Sink Components that can be added.

 1. Overlay Render Sink
 2. X11/EGL Window Sink